dmorse/pscf/doc/user-man/param.rst

 section must immediately precede any SWEEP or RESPONSE section.

-If an ITERATE section is immediately preceded by a RESCALE section, it uses the rescaled version of the omega field that was read by the RESCALE command.
-In this case the parameter file should not contain an input_filename parameter.
+If an ITERATE section is immediately preceded by a RESCALE section, it will use the rescaled version of the omega field that was read by the RESCALE command.
+In that case, the ITERATE section should not contain an input_filename parameter.

 Parameters: